thytom/dwmbar/README.md

 ### About dwmbarrc

-**Because we expect people to modify `dwmbarrc`, and so we will never update it. dwmbar will automatically create it if it is not there, but once it is there, it must be deleted for another up-to-date version to be given.**
+**Because we expect people to modify `dwmbarrc`, we will never update it. dwmbar will automatically create it if it is not there, but once it is there, it must be deleted for another up-to-date version to be given.**

 Interestingly, so long as dwmbarrc prints *something* to stdout, it does not matter what it's written in, or what it does.
-So if you want to write your own implementation and use that, go nuts :smile:.
+So if you want to write your own implementation and use that, go nuts.

 ## Writing Modules